Why development has continued to elude Africa - NABDA DG

 By Emmanuel Elebeke

-The Director General of National Biotechnology Development Agency, NABDA, Prof. Abdullahi Mustapha says the challenges facing Africa’s development has continued to grow due to the fact that the continent is yet to fully leverage on the promising tools provided by science.
+The Director General of National Biotechnology Development Agency, NABDA, Prof. Abdullahi Mustapha has said that the challenges facing Africa’s development has continued to grow due to the fact that the continent is yet to fully leverage on the promising tools provided by science.

 Prof. Mustapha spoke yesterday at the ongoing international conference on Communication and Development in Africa organised by the Instituted of Strategic and Development Communications, ISDEVCOM, Nasarawa State University, Keffi.